apache/yunikorn-site/versioned_docs/version-1.2.0/design/cache_removal.md

 One of which is logged as [YUNIKORN-169](https://issues.apache.org/jira/browse/YUNIKORN-169).

 A further point is the complexity that the two structure brings to the code.
 A distinct set of messages to communicate between the scheduler and the cache.
-A one on one mapping between the scheduler and cache objects shows that the distinction is probably more artificial than required.
+A one-on-one mapping between the scheduler and cache objects shows that the distinction is probably more artificial than required.
----
-<b id="f1"></b>definition: Major changes for smoke tests are defined as changes to the tests that alter use case and thus test flows.
-Some changes will be needed as checks made could rely on cache objects which have been removed. [↩](#s1)

 ## Structure analysis
 ### Objects
 The existing objects as per the code analysis.